top of page

 Her name is Kotone.

-Every morning, Kotone listens carefully to the way the eels swim and the rippling of the water's surface.
+Each morning, Kotone carefully observes the way the eels swim and the subtle movements on the surface of the water.